SShidou/EnterWeb-TGLS-G2/README.md

 ## Licensing
 > Copyright 2022 - TGLS & Greenwich University
+Read Terms & Conditions (full version, on our product footer)
 > Copyright 2015 - Apache

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at - http://www.apache.org/licenses/LICENSE-2.0